tadeuszlorkowski/mirelia/README.md

 ```
 Parameter | Type | Description
 ------------ | ------------- | -------------
-functions | function | The function or method to execute to append.
+function | function | The function or method to execute to append.
 parameters | list | The list of arguments for the function or method to overwrite.
 If the function or method doesn't take them, type null.

 Returns none.